FREE SHIPPING when you buy subscription refills! (AU)

 We get it.
 You’re committed to making a difference, but sometimes life gets in the way.
 While programs to recycle razor blades Australia-wide are growing, they might not be accessible in your immediate area just yet.
 If you've explored all recycling avenues and come up empty, don't just toss your blades in the bin.
 Safety has to come first.

 Sending blades to landfill is the absolute last resort, but doing it the right way is non-negotiable.
 The goal is simple: prevent a sharp, used blade from causing a serious injury to you, your family, or the hardworking sanitation professionals who handle our waste.
+Having the right supplies on hand is essential for safe disposal, and Mega Office Supplies offers a wide range of storage and organization products to help you manage your waste safely.
 This is your game plan for safe and responsible disposal when recycling isn't on the cards.

 How to Safely Contain Blades for the Bin